Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Abstract

 \section{Abstract}

 In this study, we have presented a novel approach to predict the Short-Time Objective Intelligibility (STOI) metric using a bottleneck transformer architecture.
-Traditional methods for calculating STOI typically requires clean reference speech, which limits their applicability in the real world.
-To address this, numerous deep learning-based nonintrusive speech assessment models have garnered significant interest.
+Traditional methods for calculating STOI typically require clean reference speech.
+This limits their applicability in the real world.
+To address this, numerous deep learning-based non-intrusive speech quality assessment models have garnered significant interest.
 Many studies have achieved commendable performance, but there is room for further improvement.

-We propose the use of bottleneck transformer, incorporating convolution blocks for learning frame-level features and a multi-head self-attention (MHSA) layer to aggregate the information.
-These components enable the transformer to focus on the key aspects of the input data.
-Our model has shown higher correlation and lower mean squared error for both seen and unseen scenarios compared to the state-of-the-art model using self-supervised learning (SSL) and spectral features as inputs.
+We propose the use of bottleneck transformer, convolution blocks for learning frame-level features, and a multi-head self-attention (MHSA) layer to aggregate the information.
+These components enable the transformer to focus on key aspects of the input data.
+The proposed model, in spite of having relatively fewer parameters, has shown higher correlation and lower mean squared error in STOI prediction for both seen and unseen scenarios compared to the state-of-the-art model using self-supervised learning (SSL) and spectral features as input.

 \fancypagestyle{plain}{ \fancyhf{} \fancyfoot[C]{ © 2025 IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.} }